-This training is a more in-depth training that will enable participants to understand the role they play in patient safety as a support person or advocate.
-Programs run up to 9 hours.
+This is a more in-depth and community-based training that will enable the patient's family and friends to understand the role they play in patient safety as supporters or advocates.
+Program length is totals nine hours and training is usually done in two or three sessions.
 For private groups, this workshop can be tailored by Pulse CPSEA to best meet your group needs.
-Classes are held for the public approximately 2-3 times a year.
+Classes are held for the public two or three times a year.
 Fees for this training can be offered through sponsorship opportunities and there are reduced rates in special circumstances.

 • Avoiding Falls